Hike the 1.5-mile Long Interpretive Discovery Forest Trail in the Mohican-Memorial State Forest for a deeper understanding of forest management.

 The Discovery Forest Trail is easy, pretty level (some short inclines to ascend), well-marked, great for kids and those who’d like a quick walk and want to learn something along the way.

-If you really want the scenic views that the area is known for plan to go to the Gorge Overlook, Lyons Falls Trail or stop by the Pleasant Valley Dam for a view of the Mohican Valley.
+If you really want the scenic views that the area is known for plan to go to the Gorge Overlook, Lyons Falls Trail, stop by the Pleasant Valley Dam for a view of the Mohican Valley or take a drive along the Wally Road Scenic Byway.

 Want to learn more about the area?
 Check out these Posts: